 Grades are posted on Canvas.

 The Late Policy is a 20% penalty per day.
 For the paper and peer review, there is a 20% penalty per hour (since we need to distribute the papers for peer review, and the peer reviews are required to submit the final grade).
+The quizzes have no late days.

 Students with Disabilities